wbotelhos/styly/README.markdown

 ## Default values

 	img:     'styly.gif'                 // Name of the image.
 	path:     '../img'                   // Path of the image.
+	trigger:  true                       // Enables trigger the fuctions element like onchange.

 ## Usage with default values